caitlindagg/caitlindagg.github.io/_pages/about.md

 ## 📰 **Recent News**
 - **Upcoming Conference Presentation:**
-  I’ll be presenting my research on the my work looking at the relationship between Vegetation Structure and Biodiversity in the Cumberland Plain at ESA in Melbourne next week.
+  I’ll be presenting my research on the my work looking at the relationship between Vegetation Structure and Biodiversity in the Cumberland Plain at SER in Denver on October 3rd.
 Stay tuned for updates!

+- **Birdlife Australia Community Grant**
+  I've received a grant to conduct a research project using passive acoustic records to monitor Powerful Owl breeding success at known nesting sites in the Sydney region, and explore the possibility of vocal fingerprinting individuals.

 ---

-## 👥 **Collaborate with Me**
+## 👥 **Work with Me**
-I'm always open to new collaborations in the fields of:
+I'm looking for postdoc opportunities in the areas of:
-- **Ecosystem Restoration**
+- **Landdscape-Scale Restoration**
+- **Avian Conservation**
-- **Biodiversity Monitoring**
+- **Biodiversity in Working Landscapes**
-- **Landscape Ecology**
+- **Bioacoustics**

+If you're interested in collaborating or hiring, let’s connect!
 Feel free to [contact me](contact) or connect on [BlueSky](https://caitlindagg.bsky.social).

 <!-- ---